kgroveshok/z80-homebrew/WORD-LIST.md

 Also refer to the auto start list examples as these contain extra words created at runtime as needed

+## Constants (i.e. Useful memory addresses that can set or get features)

+### SPITIME ( -- u1 )   Pushes address of the SPI pulse counter/delay to stack

+### If using BANK devices then leave as is.

+### Only really useful for the CARTDEV where other devices may be too far or slow.
+In particular

+### the multiplexing of the PicoSPINet device which might not be running fast enough for all of the nodes

+### VA ( -- u1 )   Pushes address of block of memory used for v1..5

 ## Core Words